jprinet/develocity-api-samples/README.md

 This repository demonstrates using the Develocity API and generating client code from its OpenAPI specification.

-The sample contains two scenarios:
-* The `builds` scenario which collects average build duration by startTime, endTime and tags.
+The project collects average build duration by startTime, endTime and a list of tags.
-* The `tests` scenario determines previously stable test classes that have recently become unstable, and creates a report pointing to example builds published to the given Develocity instance.

 ## How to build